 The project was realised during 2013 – 2014, during which Ala-Ruona and Helenius interviewed people on the concept of freedom.
 The outcome of the project was an exhibition, which presented the investigation through a composition of multiple art works.
 The exhibition was held in B-gallery, Turku.

-KIL was a performance group exploring being and reality through embodied, improvisational and psychosomatic exercises.
+KIL was a performance group exploring the limits of the body through embodied, improvisational and psychosomatic exercises.
 The group developed and practiced various ways of decentralization, being-with, orientation and disorientation as well as deconstruction of concepts, words and information.
 KIL rehearsed regularly, performed in different contexts and organized open rehearsals for public.

 KILs latest events were a two-day performance installation in The Living Room Exhibition in Helsinki, and a two-day workshop in Titanik-gallery in Turku.
 The group performed also in Omenapuutalo and Kalleria in Helsinki.

-KIL was Ana Teo Ala-Ruona, Venla Helenius, Satu Sipilä & Joonas Suomalainen
+KIL was Teo Ala-Ruona, Venla Helenius, Satu Sipilä & Joonas Suomalainen